-59 percent of both non-broadband users and smartphone-only broadband users indicat[e] that the high cost of home broadband prevents them from subscribing.
-Many low income consumers would like to have a home broadband connection, but the high cost of the service keeps them from adopting.136
+broadband prevents them from subscribing.
+Many low income consumers would like to have a home broadband connection, but the high cost of the service keeps them from adopting.374

 Dr. Roycroft sees the resulting digital divide as a "major market failure," and we agree.
 It may be, however, that this is an inherent failing of all markets, or at least all telecommunications markets.
 No matter how competitive, some customers will not be served at, or be able to afford, market rates.
-Indeed, as discussed below, the issue of universal service was present at the outset of modern telecommunications (see discussion of Kingsbury Commitments, above).
+Indeed, as discussed below, the issue of universal service was present at the outset of modern telecommunications (see discussion of Kingsbury Commitments, below).
 That is why the Commission's Order instituting this Investigation determined that affordability issues would be addressed in a separate proceeding.

-Greenlining's testimony frames this subject as an issue of information equity, noting "[t]he fact that many consumers from communities of color have only a smartphone for online access at home has consequences for how they get information."137
+Greenlining's testimony frames this subject as an issue of information equity, noting "[t]he fact that many consumers from communities of color have only a smartphone for online access at home has consequences for how they get information."
+375

 We conclude that there are different gaps in the market for rural/tribal customers than there are for low income customers.
-While rural and tribal customers face an availability gap - the lack of services deployed to their residence, low-income customers in urban and suburban areas face an affordability gap-while services are generally available, low income customers cannot afford high speed services and are often unable to choose both a mobile subscription and a high-speed residential subscription.
+While rural and tribal customers face an availability gap-the lack of services deployed to their residence-low-income customers face an affordability gap-while services are available, low income customers cannot afford high speed services and are often unable to choose both a mobile subscription and a high-speed residential subscription.
 We will continue to address the gaps impacting these populations through our administration of Public Purpose Programs.
-To the extent that telecommunications markets do not produce just and reasonable rates for the customers left behind, our Public Purpose Programs should address the service needs of those customers.
+Even if the telecommunications markets do not produce just and reasonable rates for the customers left behind, our Public Purpose Programs should address the service needs of those customers.

-136 Exhibit 54 (TURN/Roycroft) at 75.
+374 Exhibit 54 (TURN/Roycroft) at 75.

-137 Exhibit 71 (Greenlining/Goodman) at 3.
+375 Exhibit 71 (Greenlining/Goodman) at 3.